-Today I’m excited to share with you photos of my completed Block of the Month Sampler Quilt AND the tutorial for the August Block; a Dresden Quilt Block.
-I’ve had a great time putting this series of blocks together for you and hope that you’ve enjoyed making the blocks.
+Today, I’m excited to share with you photos of my completed Block of the Month Sampler Quilt AND the free tutorial for the August Block, a Dresden Quilt Block.

 UPDATE: You can now purchase a PDF with ALL of the block instructions for each month in one place!!
 Click here to PURCHASE

-My Finished Sampler Quilt:
+My Finished Sampler Quilt

-Before we get to the “how to” construction of the block, I’m going to share with you photos of the finished quilt!
-I love how it turned out, this is the version of “pinks” that I made for my daughter.
+Before we get to the “how-to” construction of the block, I’m going to share with you photos of the finished quilt!
+I love how it turned out.
+This is the version of “pinks” that I made for my daughter.

-I’m still working on the other 3 quilts.
-My son’s quilt is all grays and navy and will be finished in the same way as this quilt is.
-The Christmas quilt will only have 9 blocks and be a square.
-I’ve also taken a “radical” departure with my other quilt (the pinks, greens and low volume fabrics).
+I’ve also taken a “radical” departure with my other quilt (the pinks, greens, and low-volume fabrics).
 It’s now going to be a medallion quilt because I decided I wanted a King Size quilt that is a square.
-Don’t ask me how I’m going to do that, because I’m really not sure yet *wink*.
+Don’t ask me how I will do that because I’m not sure yet *wink*.
 Here’s a sneak peek of it on my design wall.

 So what do you think?
 Do you like how the blocks all came together?
 Do you have a favorite one?

-How to Make a Dresden Quilt Block:
+How to Make a Dresden Quilt Block

 For this block you need an EZ Dresden Ruler, you can get one HERE.